Nikon EDG 8x42 review

-is 2.17 meters - NOT 3 meters, as stated in the Nikon EDG brochure!
+is 2.17 meters with my visual acuity, NOT 3 meters as stated in the Nikon EDG brochure!
 For me this is perfect, and even more so because at minimum distance there is no loss in sharpness, and ease of view remains great, probably both due to the small baseline and a great optical system.

 of the EDG are low intensity with a lot of green, a bit of magenta, and so again there is some similarity to the Leica Ultravid.

 is very neutral with extreme colour saturation, only the studio comparison reveals a tiny hint of red in the colour reproduction.
 Very lifelike colours.
 Other glasses who are a bit on the cold side as the Swarovision, brighter and whiter as the HT, or even on the green side as the SF just don´t deliver this emotional quality.
 This is what a great optics may look like, and the famous Nikon ED glass which gives the EDG its name (Extra Low Dispersion Glass) works well here.
 If we only could have more transmission for higher brightness - a comparison with the Ultravid is quite sobering.
 The 8x42 HD Plus is a bit warmer than the Nikon, but so much brighter, with glowing colours when the Nikon always looks a bit dark.

 For more on colours and brightness, please read here.

 are absent in the center and low at the edge, about the same as in the Swarovision or Zeiss HT and SF.

 Night sky - coma, spherical aberration and astigmatism